SMPyBandits/SMPyBandits/CONTRIBUTING.md

 ## Adding new examples

-Even if you don't contribute to the AlgoBandits source code, if you have an application of AlgoBandits that is concise and powerful, please consider adding it to my collection of examples, as a notebook.
+Even if you don't contribute to the SMPyBandits source code, if you have an application of SMPyBandits that is concise and powerful, please consider adding it to my collection of examples, as a notebook.
-[Existing notebooks](https://github.com/SMPyBandits/SMPyBandits/tree/master/notebooks) show idiomatic AlgoBandits code: make sure to keep your own script in the same spirit.
+[Existing notebooks](https://github.com/SMPyBandits/SMPyBandits/tree/master/notebooks) show idiomatic SMPyBandits code: make sure to keep your own script in the same spirit.